arogozhnikov/arogozhnikov.github.io/_posts/2023-01-29-migrations.markdown

 ## What’s wrong with migrations in RDBMS?

 Switching to auto-migration tools helps to focus on important - e.g. current relations in RDBMS - and not how we ended up with this set of relations.
-Plus, coherence between DB and code (ORMs or schema-definiton tools) is now granted.
+Plus, coherence between DB and code (ORMs or schema-definition tools) is now granted.

 Adoption of auto-migration tools is still very low (even compared to ORMs), and in my opinion, because of **how this process is organized**.